-Empowering movement through planning and design Organised by Designing a care facility is about planning for the future, and it will impact both 12.45the efficiency and quality of care and the work environment for caregivers.
-As 13.15 outlined in our Positive Eight philosophy, the right environment, equipment and caregiver skills can result in improved care with more mobile patients, reduced work-related injuries, and improved financial outcomes.
+12.45- Designing a care facility is about planning for the future, and it will impact both 13.15 the efficiency and quality of care and the work environment for caregivers.
+As outlined in our Positive Eight philosophy, the right environment, equipment and caregiver skills can result in improved care with more mobile patients, reduced work-related injuries, and improved financial outcomes.
 Design should consider the patient's mobility level, in order to create a care environment that supports their dependency level.
 This presentation will consider elements of a patient's episode of care from admission to discharge.
 The presentation will include videos to illustrate the care processes undertaken in the various clinical environments, highlighting the need for collaboration and smart design to support patient care, caregiver safety and operational efficiencies.
 Panel: